 Do beach yoga.
 When you start feeling guilty about skipping the gym all weekend, a beach yoga class is the perfect compromise.
 Instructor Lauren Fox of Donation Yoga Naples hosts Saturday morning sessions on the sand at Lowdermilk Park for just $10, a portion of which is donated to charity.
 See her full class schedule here.

 Bop around at Mercato.
 Round up the squad and head to this Naples nightlife hotspot, where you’ll find a handful of bars and restaurants within walking distance.
 Cavo Lounge, Burn and Blue Martini offer the biggest party vibes, while The Pub and The Wine Loft are more laid back.

-Take a sunset sail on the Sweet Liberty.
-Catch the sun setting over the water aboard this 53-foot sailing catamaran.
+Take a sunset sail on the Miss Naples.
+Catch the sun setting over the water aboard this new 48-foot sailing catamaran.
 On your way out to the Gulf, drool over some of Naples’ most jawdropping beach homes while sipping wine and looking for dolphins, bald eagles and other wildlife.
 (Yep, this is what you came to Naples for.)